I am interested in all things Entertainment, including style, movies, celebrities and TV, action, comedies and sci-fi and even video games.

 Her performances on the show were emotionally charged and dramatic, in addition to being a believable portrayal of a young woman trying desperately to be mature, though at times cruel to her boyfriend Mickey, at other times just simply desperate to leave the doldrums of ordinary life.

-Consequently, young and beautiful Rose Tyler traveled the Universe with the dashing and charming Doctor, falling in love and, in a heart-wrenching departure, being separated from the beloved Doctor due to the usual tragic events surrounding his life.
+Consequently, young and beautiful Rose Tyler traveled the Universe with the dashing and charming Doctor, falling in love and, in a heart-rending departure, being separated from the beloved Doctor due to the usual tragic events surrounding his life.

 And, so, Billie Piper left the show.
 But, why?